randyzhou/wannseeswap-tokenlist/README.md

 3. Try to have logo SVG file name same as token name for ease of differentiation

-4. To add a new field called `introduction` for your token to give a summary just like a simple white paper（The maximum length is 500）。
+4. To add a new field called `introduction` for your token to give a summary just like a simple white paper(The maximum length is 500).

 5. To add a new field called `twitter` for your token to provide a token's X.com address(You just need to provide your Twitter account name).